Spa: Bathing in 19th- and 20th-century America

 Other leading spas in the U.S. during this period were French Lick, Indiana; Hot Springs and White Sulphur Springs, West Virginia; Hot Springs, Arkansas; and Warm Springs, Georgia.
 French Lick specialized in treating obesity and constipation through a combination of bathing and drinking the water and exercising.
 Hot Springs, Virginia, specialized in digestive ailments and heart diseases, and White Sulphur Springs, Virginia, treated these ailments and skin diseases.
 Both resorts offered baths where the water would wash continuously over the patients as they lay in a shallow pool.
-Warm Springs, Georgia, gained a reputation for treating infantile paralysis by a procedure of baths and exercise.
+Warm Springs, Georgia, gained a reputation for reportedly treating infantile paralysis by a procedure of baths and exercise.
 President Franklin D. Roosevelt, who earlier supported Saratoga, became a frequent visitor and promoter of this spa.

-Treatments

-A 'body treatment', 'spa treatment', or 'cosmetic treatment' is non-medical procedure to help the health of the body.
-It is often performed at a resort, destination spa, day spa, beauty salon or school.